Skip to main content

 From this systems-biology perspective, hormonal optimization protocols are not merely “replacement” therapies.
 They are a strategic intervention designed to break the pathological feedback loops between the HPA and HPG axes.

 By restoring testosterone to a healthy physiological range in a hypogonadal male, the therapy directly addresses one of the downstream consequences of HPA axis over-activation.
 Normalized testosterone levels can improve SWS quality and duration.
-This improved then exerts its natural inhibitory effect on the HPA axis, helping to lower cortisol and CRH drive over time.
+This improved sleep quality then exerts its natural inhibitory effect on the HPA axis, helping to lower cortisol and CRH drive over time.
 This allows the HPG axis to recover from its suppressed state.

 The restoration of gonadal hormones provides a powerful counter-regulatory signal to the brain, helping to down-regulate the chronic hyperarousal state driven by the HPA axis.